 Such statues dominate every visit.
 I knew that we had to pay our respects to representations of the first two leaders, but every day?
 We became very practised at buying flowers and taking it in turn to lay them before the statues, waxworks, or mosaics, looking up respectfully, then lining up to bow.
 Initially I just dipped my head but by the end I was doing a deep bow from the waist; it went some way towards relieving my aching back from so much standing around listening to explanations from factory managers, soldier-guides, or very beautiful young women dressed in their national costume.
 And that was something else I didn’t expect: the full-length dresses worn by all official site guides, hotel staff, and just ordinary Koreans enjoying their national day were exquisite.

 The talent demonstrations, often from tiny children, were one of the delights.
 At the Pyongyang Schoolchildren’s Palace we watched their accomplished piano playing, dancing, embroidery and, as a contrast, taekwondo.
-Out of town, after a factory visit, we were entertained by an enchanting group of workers who sang, danced and played musical instruments to a standard that I found mind-boggling.
+Out of town, after a factory visit, we were entertained by an enchanting group of workers' children who sang, danced and played musical instruments to a standard that I found mind-boggling.
 And we had a chance to interact with older children - at a language school we shared desks with precocious teenagers who seemed extraordinarily self-assured as we talked about our families and pets.